Faculty

 Course Instructor:

-Rianna Murray (Assistant Research Professor, School of Public Health, Maryland Institute for Applied Environmental Health).
+Rianna Murray (Assistant Research Professor, School of Public Health, Global, Environmental & Occupational Health).
 Dr. Murray’s research focuses on the influence of private drinking water wells and their proximity to animal agricultural operations on the incidence of foodborne illness in Maryland.
 Her other areas of research include global health, environmental justice, food safety and water quality.
 She was the initial Global STEWARDS Program Manager from 2019-2022, where she worked closely with faculty, staff and students to coordinate all aspects of the Global STEWARDS program and interdisciplinary research teams.
 Dr. Murray is the instructor of the required course that all fellows take in the fall semester, MIEH 691: Project-Based Data Practicum at the Nexus of Food, Energy, and Water (FEWS) Systems.

-Program Manager:
+Course Instructor and Program Manager:

-Suhana Chattopadhyay (Assistant Research Professor, Maryland Institute of Applied Environmental Health, School of Public Health).
-Dr. Chattopadhyay’s research interests focus on the role of bacterial microbiome present in tobacco products and their impact on the smokers’ oral microbiome.
-Her other interest lies in evaluating water quality in regard to food safety and risk assessment.
-She was also a former Global STEWARDS Fellow and previous to that worked at the Maryland Institute of Applied Environmental Health as a Senior Faculty Specialist.
-Dr. Chattopadhyay is the instructor of the spring semester course, MIEH 690: Experiential Exploration of Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS).
+Suhana Chattopadhyay (Assistant Research Professor, Global, Environmental & Occupational Health, School of Public Health).
+Dr. Chattopadhyay’s research centers on the bacterial microbiome in tobacco products and its effects on the oral microbiome of smokers.
+She also investigates water quality with a focus on food safety and risk assessment.
+Previously, she served as a Senior Faculty Specialist at the Maryland Institute of Applied Environmental Health.
+Dr. Chattopadhyay teaches the spring semester course, MIEH 690: Experiential Exploration of Innovations at the Nexus of Food, Energy, and Water Systems (INFEWS).